Automation guide • reviewed March 23, 2026

 • Create the first status, due date, and follow-up actions as soon as work enters the workflow.

-• Keep brief context, requester details, and custom fields attached so kickoff does not depend on another manual handoff.
+• Keep requester context, brief details, and custom fields attached so kickoff does not depend on another manual handoff.

-Scrumbuiss automation overview used for intake and routing workflows
+Scrumbuiss automation workflow used for intake and routing

 Keep delivery moving

-Automate status changes, reminders, and exception alerts without hiding the work
+Automate reminders, status changes, and escalations without hiding the work

-Teams usually feel automation pain in the middle of delivery: overdue tasks, unowned follow-up, missed change windows, and risk signals that everyone notices too late.
-The better workflow is one where the reminder, alert, or escalation still points back to the work itself.
+Automation pain usually shows up in the middle of delivery: overdue tasks, unowned follow-up, missed change windows, and risk signals that everyone notices too late.
+The better workflow is one where the reminder or escalation still points back to the work itself.

-• Trigger reminders, assignment changes, or notifications when deadlines move, statuses stall, or key thresholds are crossed.
+• Trigger reminders, assignment changes, or notifications when deadlines move, statuses stall, or thresholds are crossed.

-• Use rules to support IT operations follow-up, delivery checkpoints, and risk-response workflows without pushing them into side channels.
+• Support IT operations follow-up, delivery checkpoints, and risk-response workflows without pushing them into side channels.

-• Keep the task, owner, and current project state visible so the automation reinforces the workflow instead of masking it.
+• Keep the task, owner, and current project state visible so the rule reinforces the workflow instead of masking it.

 Trust the system

-Use logs and retries so automation stays operational after the demo
+Use logs and retries so automation still works after the demo

 Automation stops being useful when a team cannot tell what fired, what failed, and what needs intervention.
-For project work, auditability matters because reminders, handoffs, and escalations influence real commitments and stakeholder expectations.
+For project work, auditability matters because reminders, handoffs, and escalations influence deadlines, service levels, and stakeholder expectations.

-• Review logs so operators can see which rule ran, what action it attempted, and where a workflow broke down.
+• Review logs so operators can see which rule ran, what action it attempted, and where the workflow broke down.

 • Keep automation behavior close to dashboards, activity history, and delivery reporting so teams can trust it in weekly operations.